Shlomigreen/ThingScraper/README.md

 ## 1. Description

 ThingScraper was created as part of **Israeli Tech Challenge \<itc\>** Data Science fellows program.
-The poropse of this project is to scrape different infomation related to 3D printable models from the popular website [Thingiverse](https://www.thingiverse.com/).
+The purpose of this project is to scrape different information related to 3D printable models from the popular website [Thingiverse](https://www.thingiverse.com/).

 ## 2. Installation